nick125/related/README.md

 By default, Related uses ctrl+shift+r.

 ## Configuration
-Related doesn't come with a default pattern set, but there are some examples in the examples/ directory.
+Related includes a limited default pattern set, but there are some additional examples in the examples/ directory.
 To add a pattern, see the "Edit related patterns" options under the Packages -> Related menu.

 Related provides the following configuration options: